128technology/docs/docs/cc_fips_intro.md

 SSR devices are provisioned and configured by the user as a Session Smart Router (SSR) or into a Session Smart Conductor (Conductor).
 The Router implements the data plane and control plane functions and performs most functions.
 The Conductor implements a centralized management and policy engine allowing provisioning and management of several Routers.
 A Conductor also acts as an information aggregation repository.

 The conductor manages the associated routers.
 To do this, the Administrator establishes a local or remote management connection to the Conductor.
-The Router and Conductor establish an SSH connection between each other. management commands are issued on the conductor, and relayed to the Router over the SSH connection.
+The Router and Conductor establish an SSH connection between each other.
+Management commands are issued on the conductor, and relayed to the Router over the SSH connection.
 The SSH connection uses public-key authentication using cryptographic keys stored in the local file system.
 The SSR implements both SSH Client and Server.

 Each SSR can be administered individually; the administrator connects locally from console or remotely from a remote management station and issues commands through the Command Line Interface (CLI).
 For local administration, the administrator authenticates with a username and a password.
 With remote administration, the remote management workstation establishes an SSH connection and the Administrator authenticates with a username and password.